Posted 1 Jun 2020

 - Grand Mal or Petit Mal: Now replaced by the medical terms which are more common, tonic-clonic and absent seizures

 Epilepsy awareness day (Purple Day) usually takes place towards the end of March in the UK and people are encouraged to wear purple to raise awareness for epilepsy

-Epilepsy awareness week is also a national event in the UK which also promotes people to wear purple which is the colour used to represent epilepsy.
+Epilepsy awareness week is also a national event in the UK that also promotes people to wear purple which is the color used to represent epilepsy.
 This event usually takes place towards the end of May each year

 Epilepsy awareness month takes place in November each year and is a global event to help raise awareness for people suffering from the condition